Maecenas/maecenas.github.io/docs/posts/beyond-pep-8.md

 ---

-Best practices for beautiful intelligible code
+🐍 Best practices for beautiful intelligible code

 <!-- more -->

-🔗<a href="https://www.youtube.com/watch?v=wf-BqAjZb8M" alt="talk">Raymond Hettinger's professional experience at doing code review and architecture review</a>
+🔗 <a href="https://www.youtube.com/watch?v=wf-BqAjZb8M" alt="talk">Raymond Hettinger's professional experience at doing code review and architecture review</a>

 P vs. NP 👉 Pythonic vs. Non-Pythonic!

 ## How to make use of PEP 8
 1. Golden rule of PEP-8: PEP-8 onto yourself.
 PEP 8 is style guide, not a law book.